DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 > **Q. Low-cost one-way one-time migration of two 100-TB file servers to Google Cloud; data will be frequently accessed and only from Germany.**

 A. Use Transfer Appliance.
 Transfer to a Cloud Storage Standard bucket.

 B. Use Transfer Appliance.
 Transfer to a Cloud Storage Nearline bucket.

 **Not C.** Use Storage Transfer Service.
 Transfer to a Cloud Storage Standard bucket.

 **Not D.** Use Storage Transfer Service.
 Transfer to a Cloud Storage Coldline bucket.

 ---
 **Not C-D.** This is not correct because you should only use Transfer Service for a one-time one-way transfer.
 Also, Storage Transfer Service does not work for data stored on-premises.
+**Correct A.** This is correct because you are performing a one-time (rather than an ongoing series) data transfer from on-premises to Google Cloud for users in a single region (Germany).
+Using a Standard storage bucket is best for data that is frequently accessed, will reduce cost and also conform to regulatory requirements.

 ---
 > **Q. Cost-effective backup to Google Cloud of multi-TB databases from another cloud including monthly DR drills.**